Confirmation hearing postponed for Biden’s intel chief pick

 “The Director of National Intelligence plays a crucial role in overseeing the 18 agencies that make up our nation’s Intelligence Community, and the committee looks forward to holding a hearing next week with Ms. Haines,” the senators said.

 The hearing was announced Wednesday, setting Haines up to be the first of Biden’s picks to face a Senate committee for confirmation.
-Concerns about national security are running high after last week’s assault on the Capitol, with law enforcement facing an outpouring of potential new threats, as well as the Russian hack of government computer networks.
+Haines would be a core member of a national security team poised to encounter a range of urgent threats and problems, including week’s assault on the Capitol as well as the Russian hack of U.S. government computer networks.

+The Biden transition team said in a statement that Haines had been looking forward to the hearing.

+“We are disappointed the hearing was delayed, particularly given the urgency to have national security leaders in place in this time of crisis.
+Nevertheless, DNI-designate Haines eagerly awaits the opportunity to answer the Committee’s questions next week,” the statement said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.